KatlaTL/pentiaMobileAppTask/README.md

 After a succesfull build the following error is shown on the simulator:

-- Invariant Violation: "simpleReactNativeChattingApp" has not been registered.
+- Invariant Violation: "PentiaMobileAppTaskApp" has not been registered.
 This can happen if:
     * Metro (the local dev server) is run from the wrong folder.
 Check if Metro is running, stop it and restart it in the current project.
     * A module failed to load due to an error and `AppRegistry.registerComponent` wasn't called., js engine: hermes